Academic guide

 Q: How can I find information on scholarships?

-A: he CMU Student Financial Aid page also has a list of useful links and resources.
+A: The CMU Student Financial Aid page has a list of useful links and resources.
 The CMU Fellowships and Scholarships Office is another helpful resource for students.

 Q: Where can I find information on transferring credit from another university?